|

 The

-primary word for dinosaurs or dragons in the Hebrew Scriptures (the Hebrew Old
+primary word for dinosaur-like creatures* or dragons in the Hebrew Scriptures (the Hebrew Old

-Testament, known as the Masoretic text or MT) is tannin
+Testament, also known as the Masoretic text or MT) is tannin

 or in the plural tanninim.* The Hebrew root of

-this word (tanan) may indicate that these animals made a howling sound
+this word (tanan) indicates that these animals made a howling sound

 (that they were “howlers”).
-Tannin is often translated in the Old Greek (the Septuagint
+Tannin is translated in the Old Greek (the Septuagint

 or LXX)** with the Greek word drakon (drakontes